Aramantos/sre-chaos-challenge-playground/docs/CONTRIBUTOR_GUIDE.md

 ## 1. Project Overview

-This project is a complete, containerized web application stack designed to teach and evaluate Site Reliability Engineering (SRE) concepts.
+This project is a complete, containerized web application stack designed to teach and evaluate Site Reliability Engineering (SRE) concepts, with a strong emphasis on building resilient systems that can handle stress and gracefully degrade.
 It includes:

 *   **Contributor Web Applications**: Your deployed web services that will be monitored.
 *   **Prometheus**: A monitoring system that collects metrics from your applications.